AIGCEra/.github/document/winformdev.md

 <hr />

+# Prepare a C# WinForm Project (create a new Project, or open an existing Project).
+Here we preset the name of the project as "FirstApp".
+All WinForm projects need the following three steps to support Web Runtime.

 ## (1)This step is required for all types of WinForm desktop applications: Reference “cosmos.dll”, adjust manifest configuration

 <div align=center id ="WinFormDev_manifest"><img src="https://user-images.githubusercontent.com/26355688/178502519-b3f3344c-634e-437a-8d5b-e4851f5d24db.gif" width="100%" height="100%"/></div>